-If you are selling your motorcycle on consignment through a dealership/shop, verify the dealership/shop has the proper insurance coverage in the event of accident or theft.
+If you are selling your motorcycle on consignment through a dealership/shop, verify that the dealership/shop has the proper insurance coverage in the event of accident or theft.
 Get a consignment agreement in writing.

-Payment - If the transaction involves a check or money order, verify the payment is valid before relinquishing possession of the bike.
-Cashier’s checks and money orders are guaranteed to have supplied funds.
+Payment – If the transaction involves a check or money order, verify the payment is valid before relinquishing possession of the bike.
+Cashier’s checks and money orders are guaranteed to have the funds.
 A PayPal transfer also means the funds are guaranteed.

 Registration and License Plates – Remove and retain you license plate, and do not allow the buyer to keep your registration card.
 Under no circumstances should you allow someone else to use your plate and registration, even if it’s just to get the bike home.
 If you’re not transferring the plate to another bike, turn it in to Motor Vehicles as soon as possible and be sure to get a receipt.

 Plymouth Rock Assurance is a marketing name used by a group of separate companies that write and manage property and casualty insurance in multiple states.
 Motorcycle insurance in New Jersey and Pennsylvania is underwritten by Rider Insurance Company.
 Each company is financially responsible only for its own insurance products.
 Actual coverage is subject to the language of the policies as issued by each separate company.